Implications of a temperature-dependent magnetic anisotropy for superparamagnetic switching: Results and discussion

 The generalized N\'eel-Brown theory of the switching rate has profound consequences for the interpretation of experimental data.
 In particular, the interpretation of the prefactor in terms of an attempt frequency has to be revisited.
-In real systems, it is not a realistic task to measure the switching rate $f(T)$ in the entire temperature regime from $T=0$ to $T_C$.
-Usually, only a finite (and small) temperature interval $[T_{\text{min}},T_{\text{max}}]$, with $\Delta T = T_{\text{max}}-T_{\text{min}}\approx 30\dots50$ K \cite{neumann_phd,krause2009magnetization} is experimentally accessible.
+In real systems, it is not a realistic task to measure the switching rate $f(T)$ over the entire temperature regime from $T=0$ to $T_C$.
+Usually, only a finite (and small) temperature interval $[T_{\rm{min}},T_{\rm{max}}]$, with $\Delta T = T_{\rm{max}}-T_{\rm{min}}\approx 30\dots50$ K \cite{krause2009magnetization,neumann_phd} is experimentally accessible.
 Outside of this range, the switching is either too fast to be observable with present day tools or too slow to be measured in a reasonable time.
-In fact, $\Delta T$ is usually small enough such that the magnetization does not significantly change with temperature and the switching rate appears linearly depending on $T^{-1}$ in this interval.
+In fact, $\Delta T$ is usually small enough that the magnetization does not significantly change with temperature in this selected temperature window and the switching rate appears to be linearly dependent on $T^{-1}$ in this small interval.
 Thus, it is tempting to fit the results to a linear function